cyberark/conjur-api-java/README.md

 Example: `conjur variable values add policyA/secret-var superSecret`

-_NOTE:_ Ensure that the secret exists in Conjur.
+_NOTE:_ For a variable to be set, it first needs to be created by a policy in Conjur otherwise this operation will fail.
 To do so, you will need a policy that resembles the one supplied in the [Configuration](#configuration) section above.

-To retrieve this secret in the Java app:
+To retrieve this secret:
 ```java
 conjur.variables().retrieveSecret("<POLICY_PATH/VAR_NAME>");
 ```